CALGG: Chief Archivists in Local Government Group

 Who is on the CALGG Exec Committee – our roles and responsibilities

-CHAIR: Heather Forbes is Head of Archives Service at Gloucestershire and leads on liaison between CALGG and other national bodies (ARA, TNA, LGA) and leads major projects with a CALGG involvement.
+CHAIR: Heather Forbes is Head of Archives Service at Gloucestershire County Council.
+She leads on liaison between CALGG and other national bodies (ARA, TNA, LGA) and major projects with a CALGG involvement.

 Chris Ash is Senior Library Manager at Sandwell MBC Libraries & Archives.
-Chris and Sarah Chubb are working on developing cross sector engagement between libraries and archives through CALGG.
+Chris and Sarah Chubb have been working on developing cross sector engagement between libraries and archives through CALGG.

 Lizzy Baker is Archives Lead Tyne & Wear Archives Service.